 - 3. "Administrative Controls" are policies and work rules used to prevent exposure.
-Examples include: - · Increasing the space between workers; - Disinfecting procedures for specific operations; - Not shaking out soiled laundry; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - Cross-train employees to ensure critical operations can continue during worker absence; - Limit the use of shared work stations; - Post signs reminding employees of respiratory etiquette, masks, hand hygiene; - Rearrange traffic flow to allow for one way walking paths; - Provide clearly designated entrance and exits; - · Provide additional short breaks for handwashing and cleaning; - Establishing pods or cohorts working on same shift; - Communicate with facilities, including hospitals or jails, about potentially infectious individuals, when picking up for transport.
-Communicate in advance of arrival so that receiving staff can take appropriate precautions; - Request procedures from facilities for intake and drop of in advance; - Prior to arrival, communicate with callers seeking emergency assistance about potentially infectious individuals; - After transporting a patient, leave the doors of the vehicle open to allow for ventilation prior to cleaning/ disinfecting vehicles and equipment thoroughly; - Cancelling in-person recreational events; - Prohibiting eating and drinking in the work area; - Employees should keep a change of clothing at their duty stations; and - Communicate about geographical areas with high rates of infection. - After treating patient, remove and dispose of PPE other than face covering and perform hand hygiene before entering driver compartment; and - After releasing the patient to the destination facility, remove and discard PPE and perform hand hygiene.
+Examples include: - · Increasing the space between workers; - Disinfecting procedures for specific operations; - Not shaking out soiled laundry; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - Cross-train employees to ensure critical operations can continue during worker absence; - Limit the use of shared work stations; - · Post signs reminding employees of respiratory etiquette, masks, hand hygiene; - Rearrange traffic flow to allow for one way walking paths; - · Provide clearly designated entrance and exits; - · Provide additional short breaks for handwashing and cleaning; - Establishing pods or cohorts working on same shift; - Communicate with facilities, including hospitals or jails, about potentially infectious individuals, when picking up for transport.
+Communicate in advance of arrival so that receiving staff can take appropriate precautions; - Request procedures from facilities for intake and drop of in advance; - Prior to arrival, communicate with callers seeking emergency assistance about potentially infectious individuals; - After transporting a patient, leave the doors of the vehicle open to allow for ventilation prior to cleaning/ disinfecting vehicles and equipment thoroughly; - · Cancelling in-person recreational events; - Prohibiting eating and drinking in the work area; - Employees should keep a change of clothing at their duty stations; and - Communicate about geographical areas with high rates of infection. - After treating patient, remove and dispose of PPE other than face covering and perform hand hygiene before entering driver compartment; and - After releasing the patient to the destination facility, remove and discard PPE and perform hand hygiene.

-Subject to changes based on operations and circumstances surrounding the infectious disease, th e following specific administrative controls are anticipated to be used:
+Subject to changes based on operations and circumstances surrounding the infectious diseas e, the following specific administrative controls are anticipated to be used:

-Administrative Controls Utilized/Location: 4.
-10. Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators, and gloves that protect the wearer from infection.
+· Administrative Controls Utilized/Location: 4.
+10. Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators, , and gethat protect the wearer from infection.
 PPE will be provided, used and maintained in a sanitary and reliable condition at no cost to the employee.
-The PPE provided to an employee will be based on a hazard assessment for the workplace.
-The following PPE that are anticipated to be used are in the following table: PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
+The PPE provided to an employee will be based on a hazard assess for the workplace.
+The following PPE that are anticipated to be used are in the following table: ole PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
 2 Respirators with exhalation valves will release exhaled droplets from the respirators.
-Respirators are designed to protect the
+Respirators are designed to protect wearer.
+Surgical masks and face coverings, which are not respirators, are designed to protect others, not the wearer. the